hassony2/neural_renderer_pytorch/README.md

 The tests have also been reproduced for the pytorch functions.

-For the forward/backward pass, a wrapper around chainer is used, therefore **chainer** needs to be installed !
+For the forward/backward pass, a wrapper around chainer is used, therefore [chainer](https://docs.chainer.org/en/stable/install.html) and ([PyTorch](https://pytorch.org/) of course as well) need to be installed !

 # Demo